hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step4-addons.md

 `minikube addons enable heapster`{{execute}}

-**It will take about 2-3 mintutes** before Heapster is running and providing data.
+**It will take about 2-3 minutes** before Heapster is running and providing data.
 Once running, the _top_ command will return metrics instead of an error.

 `kubectl top node`{{execute}}